MQTTCool/hello-iot-world-html-example/README.md

 Use the Max Bandwidth slider to dynamically change the maximum bandwidth granted for the current session.
-Upon moving the slider, the new bandwidth will be notified by the client to the the MQTT Extender, whih in turn will change the update frequency on the fly, to respect the bandwidth limit.
+Upon moving the slider, the new bandwidth will be notified by the client to the MQTT Extender, whih in turn will change the update frequency on the fly, to respect the bandwidth limit.
 You can see that with a bandwidth as ridiculous as 0.5 kilobits per seconds, MQTT Extender is still able to deliver updates to the page, thanks to the very optimized network protocol used.

 Use the Max Frequency slider to dynamically change the maximum update rate of incoming messages relative to a single subscription.
 The client will renew the